 Patterns and Meanings of Chinese Costumes

-Around 2000 to 3000 years ago, the Book of Documents (Shang Shu) clearly noted 12 patterns that were used for Chinese traditional dress of royals and nobles.
+Around 2000 to 3000 years ago, the Book of Documents (Shang Shu) clearly noted 12 patterns that were used for the Chinese traditional dress of royals and nobles.

 The colors and positions of those pattens changed slightly in different dynasties, however, the content and essence of them were well applied and preserved in millennium years of Chinese history.

-Emperors and most honorable prime ministers may use all of the 12 patterns; the lower social status, the less patterns one could wear.
+Emperors and most honorable prime ministers may use all of the 12 patterns; the lower social status, the fewer patterns one could wear.

 Star (Xing Cheng)

-Meaning people wearing these patterns have the responsibility to illuminate and enlightening all the humankind.
+Meaning people wearing these patterns have the responsibility to illuminate and enlightening all humankind.

 Mountain (Qun Shan): Firm, Persistent, Steady.